More in Nature’s Playground

 And off we went to explore another element of nature’s beautiful playground.

-We made a wonderful collection of shells, cuttlefish, rocks and seaweed before heading back up the sand dune, slipping and sliding all the way.
+She dug with her spade, and made a wonderful collection of shells, cuttlefish, rocks and seaweed before we headed back up the sand dune, slipping and sliding all the way.

 What about you?
 Have you accepted the challenge and spent time outside in nature’s playground with your child today?